timhaga/sage-scripts/README.md

  - `v_to_matrix(v, N)` and `matrix_to_v(lam)` convert between
    different formats of sequences of eigensteps (matrices can't be points of polytopes in sage)
- - `NaimarkComplementPF(F)` calculates a Naimark complement of the Parseval frame F
+ - `NaimarkComplement(F)` calculates a Naimark complement of a Bessel sequence
+ - `CanonicalCompletion(F)` calculates the canonical completion
+   of a Bessel sequence to a tight frame